heavywatal/rtumopp/README.md

-# R interface of tumopp
+# R interface to tumopp

-This is an R interface of [tumopp](https://github.com/heavywatal/tumopp), a tumor growth simulator in C++.
+This is an R interface to [tumopp](https://github.com/heavywatal/tumopp), a tumor growth simulator in C++.

 ## Installation